 Finally, draw FAQ inspiration from your successful competitors.
 Answer the same questions they’re answering (and even more) in the FAQ sections of their sites.

 There are almost countless ways to write copy.
-A quick search for “copywriting techniques” will show you that there’s so much copywriting resources out there that you may end up becoming confused on which one to use.
+A quick search for “copywriting techniques” will show you that there are so many copywriting resources out there that you may end up becoming confused about which one to use.

 But I’ll share one copywriting formula here that has a history of driving good conversion rates for businesses.

-What to write in Our Services landing page:
+What to write on Our Services landing page: